psoglav/progrez/README.md

 # install
 $ python3 setup.py
 ```

+### This is what planned before next release
+- [ ] opportunity to create several progress bars which will be working at the same time;
+- [ ] async logging, that is sending messages whilst the progress bar is filling;
+- [ ] keywords for each possible color.

 ### Here is what you need to know before creating the progress bar
 There are a few keywords to form the structure of a progress bar.